THE CHURCH OF THE HOLY TRINITY

 CONNECTING TO THE WIDER COMMUNITY

 The Church of the Holy Trinity continually seeks to strengthen its ties and its usefulness to the wider community of Rittenhouse Square and Center City Philadelphia.
 In 2008 the church undertook an ambitious plan to reconfigure the chancel, to make the space more accessible for worship and more flexible as a performance space.
 As a result, use of the church by Philadelphia’s many performance groups has continued to grow.
 The church has been opened to and used by civic and community groups, neighbors, and afterschool programs from the local public schools.
-We have also recently begun a partnership with The Sunday LOVE Project, which distributes meals and necessities to the underserved in LOVE Park every Sunday, and serves a sit-down meal in our Centennial Room on Sunday and Tuesday evenings and Monday mornings.

 In 2009 The Church of the Holy Trinity celebrated its Sesquicentennial, marking 150 years of continual worship and ministry in the church on Rittenhouse Square.
 The year of festivities included performances, lectures, and guest preachers, culminating in a birthday ball gala and a festival eucharist, at which the Most Rev. Katharine Jefferts Schori, Presiding Bishop of the Episcopal Church in the United States, was guest preacher and celebrant.

+In 2023, the clergy and vestry created the vivid vision, with the aim to reconnect the church with and be a resource to the neighborhood.
 As we celebrate our rich and varied history, the church community continues to look forward with hope and anticipation to what the next 150 years will hold.